 *Bring to a boil water and sugar.
 Use at room temp.
 The syrup can be subbed for maple syrup or agave nectar.

-Pastry cream: bring to a boil the milk.
+For the pastry cream: bring to a boil the milk.
 Meanwhile, combine egg yolks with sugar, and starches.
 Temper yolk mixture with hot milk whisking constantly – return to the stove, bring to a boil and cook for 2 min mixing swiftly.
 Transfer onto a frozen tray lined with plastic wrap.
 Cover with another plastic wrap sheet in contact; cool to room temperature and chill.
 Separately, beat soft butter with sugar, starch and almond meal.
 Add the egg and rum and mix well; set aside.
 Beat the chilled pastry cream to smooth and fold in almond cream.
 Use what you need for the cake and save leftover for later use.

 Beat the egg with the yolk with a pinch a salt; sieve or use an immersion blender.